-- The GEN is a unique identifier for all NSW government sector employees – you can find more information about the GEN on the main GEN web page.
+- The GEN is a unique identifier for all NSW government sector employees – you can find more information about the GEN here.

-- GENs are stored and used in the NSW Identity Hub, a whole of public sector system managed by the Department of Finance, Services & Innovation (DFSI) that verifies employees’ identity to authorise access to computer applications.
+- GENs are stored and managed in the NSW Identity Hub, a whole of public sector system managed by the Department of Finance, Services & Innovation (DFSI).
+GENS are used to verify employees’ identity to authorise access to work applications.

 What is the information that will be provided to the Identity Hub by my employing agency in relation to the GEN?

 - Your name – first name, middle initial(s) if any, last name